-This means that:Students on FdA Sport & Management must normally complete at least 20 days of work-based learning in stage one; and 10 days in stage two in order to achieve their foundation degree.
-Students on FdA Business & Management and FdA Financial Services must normally complete at least 40 days of work-based learning in stage one; and 20 in stage two in order to achieve their foundation degree.
+This means that: students on FdA Business & Management and FdA Financial Services must normally complete at least 40 days of work-based learning in stage one; and 20 in stage two in order to achieve their foundation degree.

 FHEQ level: 5 WBL/WRL Activity: Logistics Prog Aim Prog Intended LO Range of Assessments Related Core Module(s) Extensive Work Based Learning placements in organisations.
 WBL- students undertake a minimum of 10 weeks in placement as 1 A1, A2, A3, A4, A5 ILO1, ILO2, ILO3, ILO4, ILO5 Case Studies Critical appraisal of organisational practice.
 Presentations HIGH2057 HIGH2039 HIGH2042 HIGH2039 Sector specialists employed as part-time teaching staff.
 Guest lecturers, Study tour.
-Attendance at CPD Events Problem Based Learning block.
+Attendance at CPD Events block.
 Students normally go back into placement with their Year1 placement organisation.
-Several modules have assessment linked to work placements Reports Essays
+Several modules have Reports Essays